Yiheng-Yu/themed-print/README.md

 # Rich Console Utilities

-A small utility module built on top of [Rich](https://github.com/Textualize/rich) for producing **colourful, readable, and structured console output**.
+A small utility module built on top of [Rich](https://github.com/Textualize/rich) for producing **colourful, prettified drop-in replacement of built-in print() function**.

 The main contens are:
 * A drop-in replacement for `print`